mit-orcd/orcd-docs-edit/docs/orcd-systems.md

 Slurm resource scheduler that supports batch and interactive workloads and allows dedicated reservations.
 A wide range of standard software is available and the Docker compatible Singularity container tool is supported.
 A standard web based portal [https://satori-portal.mit.edu](https://satori-portal.mit.edu) with Jupyter notebook support is available.
 Additional compute and storage resources can be purchased by PIs and integrated into the system.
+Satori will be retired in the near future, users are migrating to the engaging cluster.
 Further information and support is available at <orcd-help-satori@mit.edu>

 ### How to Get an Account on Satori